jxnpass/jxnpass.github.io/index.md

 * The source to your repository (github.com/username/name-of-repo/)
 * The source to your page/README if applicable (github.io/username/name-of-repo/)

-Your finished product would look something like this on your LinkedIn.
+Your finished product could look something like this, found directly on your LinkedIn profile.

 ![pic15](/pics/linkedin-step5.png)